 If you use Q379 to enter a deepened starting point, the TNC merely changes the starting point of the infeed movement.
-Retraction movements are not changed by the TNC, therefore they are calculated with respect to the coordinate of the workpiece surface.
+The TNC does not change retracting movements; the are referenced to the coordinate of the workpiece surface.

 Use the machine parameter displayDepthErr to define whether, if a positive depth is entered, the TNC should output an error message (on) or not (off).

-Keep in mind that the TNC reverses the calculation for pre-positioning when a positive depth is for pre-positioning when a positive depth is entered.
+Keep in mind that the TNC reverses the calculation for pre-positioning when a positive depth is entered.
 This means that the tool moves at rapid traverse in the tool axis to set-up clearance below the workpiece surface!